 In a variety of physical sizes–though mostly the size of Zene–the mischievous Macaque Tribe allowed the Marmalady to suction its tentacles to the high edge of chiseled rock flooring that looked suspiciously like a pier.

-While the thousand-monkey Macaque Tribe currently resided within the Rock of Gibraltar, it was obvious that tribes of Gaian people had previously inhabited the Rock throughout countless ages.
+While the thousand-monkey Macaque Tribe currently resided within the Rock of Gibraltar, it was obvious that groups of Gaian people had previously inhabited the Rock throughout countless ages.
 Buildings, statues, and other structures thrusted forth in great clusters from all rock walls.
 Extensive systems of sanitary plumbing, endless energy supply, crystalline lighting, and other municipal management were fully functioning.
 There were even amphitheaters being used for monkey performances.
 Moreover, the whole interior city was riddled with practical and impractical goods the monkeys had stolen from North Kalúptra and any ship that docked there.
 The little shits were set for centuries.

 The swamp trio was quick about leaping forth from the Marmalady, tying up the Deneb Kaitos far away from an easy reach of golden gelatin tentacles, and stashing their modest leather packs with little concern for them.
 Apparently the monkeys were adept with fire, as toffee tunnels and caramel caverns were lit mostly by oil lamps and torches–fuel somehow acquired.
 The interior waterways looked like chilled black tea, and there was a heavy, musty metallic scent in the groaning interior air.
 No doubt the Macaque Tribe was hoarding much more than supplies.

 “Now get your muddy asses moving!”
 Razzleberry unnecessarily barked as she and her jelly lackeys armed themselves with shiny banana bazookas.
 “These monkeys are pointing the way, which means I’m right about your powers!”